cobratbq/otrr/README.md

 - ☑ Fragmentation:
   - ☑ Assemble fragments of incoming message.
   - ☑ Fragment outgoing messages.
+  - ☑ Limit number of incomplete distinct messages for OTRv4.
 - ☐ Heartbeat-messages: keep session alive and ensure regular key rotation.
 - ✕ Store plaintext message for transmission under right circumstances (i.e. `REQUIRE_ENCRYPTION` policy, in-progress AKE, etc.)
   _This is removed from otr4j and will not be implemented here.
 See "known issues" below for details._